LocalStudent-Inc/mbox-attachment-extractor/README.md

 # mbox Attachment Extractor

+## Attribution

+These scripts were originally made by Muhammad Sadman Hossain, July 11th, 2024.

 ## Overview

 This Python script (`extract.py`) is designed to parse `.mbox` files containing email messages, extract attachments from those emails, and optionally save each email as an individual `.mbox` file in corresponding folders.
 It provides a command-line interface (CLI) to customize its behavior based on various options.